Boston Police Patrolmen's Association: Political advocacy

 During the 1988 United States presidential election, the BPPA made headlines by endorsing Republican presidential candidate George H. W. Bush instead of the then-governor of Massachusetts, Michael Dukakis.

 In recent years, the BPPA has strongly lobbied, and sometimes litigated, state and city lawmakers around various policing-related legislation.
 In 2016, the BPPA sued to prevent the adoption of body-worn cameras.
 The BPPA was a vocal critic of state and municipal police reform legislation passed in the aftermath of nationwide protests against racial injustice in summer 2020.

 The union is not a member of the Greater Boston Labor Council.

-The union made an early endorsement ahead of the 2025 Boston mayoral election, endorsing incumbent mayor Michelle Wu for re-election, offering praise for her performance in office in her first term.
+The union made an early endorsement ahead of the 2025 Boston mayoral election, supporting incumbent mayor Michelle Wu for re-election, offering praise for her performance in office in her first term.
 The union's endorsement of Wu marked the first time in more than 30 years that it had endorsed an incumbent mayor for re-election.